vvanouytsel/braindump/Braindump/AI/Fabric.md

-#ai #utilities
+---
+tags:
+  - ai
+  - utilities
+---

 fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 [danielmiessler/fabric](https://github.com/danielmiessler/fabric)

 ## Installation

 > [!info]
 > Fabric is switching to a go installer in the future.

  Navigate to where you want the Fabric project to live on your system in a semi-permanent place on your computer.